 THE BEACH SHUTTLE

 The Playa Vista Beach Shuttle has long been a popular summer amenity.
-Starting March 31, 2017, operators are trying out year-round weekend service – still completely free.
+Operators are trying out year-round weekend service – still completely free.
 Hop on these orange buses Fridays and Saturdays, 10 a.m. – 10 p.m.; Sundays and holidays, 10 a.m. – 8 p.m.; and on Thursdays and Saturdays for the Summer Concert Series at Burton Chace Park, 5 p.m. – 10 p.m.
 The beach shuttles run on a loop between Playa Vista, Marina del Rey, and the Venice Pier.
-Click here for a downloadable PDF brochure.
+Click here for a flyer.

 MARINA DEL REY WATERBUS